 As of this writing, ForkLift 3 is only available for macOS.

 You can download a free trial from their official website.
-For the full paid version, the cost per single license is $29.95.
+For the fully paid version, the cost per single license is $29.95.
 They also offer family and small business licenses.
 If you have a group of people or your team to use it, this should be a better option.

 ForkLift 3 can also be found in Setapp, a Mac app subscription service that’s getting more popular.
 You can have a 7-day free trial and then $9.99 per month.
 You are able to access all the apps there for free, including ForkLift.